 - Her Majesty’s Revenue & Customs (HMRC) for tax purposes,

 - Equalities monitoring organisations (normally statistical and anonymised),

 - Government Departments (normally statistical and anonymised),

 - Police & Fraud Officers – under our legal duty to ensure the protection and detection of crime.

-As a former employee, your right to object to processing does not apply when processing takes places under a Contract of Employment, and when processing is on the basis of a Legal Obligation (such as employment laws / tax laws etc.).
-Your right to data erasure may be restricted depending on the lawful basis for processing.
-Where processing is based on your consent, you have the right to request to withdraw that consent at any time.
+As a former employee, your right to object to processing does not apply where processing takes place under a Contract of Employment or where we are processing to fulfil a legal obligation (such as employment laws / tax laws, etc.).There is also no right to data erasure where processing is carried out on the basis of a legal obligation.
+If processing is only based on consent, you have the right to withdraw that consent at any time.